JoshMJohnson/Portfolio-Josh-Johnson/Chess/README.md

 - [x] Clickable button for valid moves
     - [ ] Displays the available moves at that given time
 - [x] Clickable button for game clock settings
+    - [ ] Explain the time constrains on a player and time given per move
     - [ ] Provide 3 premade options and 1 custom text box before game start for the time allowed for each player
     - [ ] Toggles on and off player game timers
     - [ ] Ability to pause game timers